New Mexico Sportsbooks + Sports Betting Sites

 Does The Wire Act Make Sports Betting Illegal?

 The Wire Act does not make sports betting illegal.
-Rather, this law prohibits a person from taking a bet over a wire of communication.
-By restricting the actions of the person taking the bet, this law stopped bets from crossing state lines, limiting sports betting to in-person transactions.
-So, someone in Nevada wouldn’t be able to take a bet from someone in New Mexico.
-This law relates only to US sports betting operations.
+Rather, this law prohibits books from taking a bet over state lines.
+By restricting the actions, this limits sports betting to in-person transactions or online platforms that are solely based within the state.
+Keep in mind that this law relates only to US sports betting operations.
 The Wire Act does not and cannot prohibit the use of online, offshore sportsbooks.

 What Does PASPA Stand For?

 PASPA stands for the Professional and Amateur Sports Protection Act, a federal law that was overturned in 2018.
-Also known as the Bradley Act, this law prevented states from being able to regulate sports betting operations.
-Four states were exempt from it, grandfathered into the law because they had passed sports betting regulations prior to the signing of PASPA.
-These states were Delaware, Montana, Nevada, and Oregon.
-Only Nevada could legally offer single-game wagering, though.
-This law no longer prevents New Mexico legislators from regulating sports betting, it does not prevent New Mexico residents from placing bets at sportsbooks that are regulated by another country.
+Also known as the Bradley Act, this law prevented states from being able to regulate sports betting operations even though four states were exempt from it.
+These states were Delaware, Montana, Nevada, and Oregon but only Nevada could legally offer single-game wagering.
+This law no longer prevents New Mexico legislators from regulating sports betting, as it was found to be an infringement upon the state’s rights nor does it prevent New Mexico residents from placing bets at sportsbooks that are regulated by another country.

 What The Best Way To Fund My Sportsbook Account?

-New Mexico casino venues cannot currently offer online sports betting because online gambling is specifically barred by the state.
-Thus, even though the Pueblo of Santa Ana (Tamaya) are allowed to offer sports wagering, they must limit the activity to those patrons who are physically present on casino grounds.
+New Mexico casino venues cannot currently offer online sports betting because there are no standards in place for online gambling.
+Even though casinos like the Santa Ana Star are allowed to offer sports wagering, they must limit the activity to those patrons who are physically present on casino grounds.
 In order to have statewide domestic online sports wagering, a new law will have to be passed.
 All that said, NM residents can legally wager at offshore sports betting sites without any further action on the legislature’s part.